temenostech/temenos-platform-documentation/docfx_project/index.md

 ## **What is Temenos Continuous Deployment?**

-Temenos Continuous Deployment (TCD) is an offering from Temenos SaaS that provides client individuals and teams with the ability to manage, configure and assemble client licensed Temenos Software – either fully deployed and supported by Temenos SaaS or utilising the client’s own cloud infrastructure.
+Temenos Continuous Deployment (TCD) is an offering from Temenos SaaS that provides client individuals and teams with the ability to manage, configure and assemble client licensed Temenos Software.

 Temenos Continuous Deployment enables you to create Environments, i.e. Temenos Suites on-demand, for non-production use in the cloud.
 The speed, reliability, and agility of these environments will instantly add value to your implementation and scale your project delivery capacity.